-2. When were regional referendums introduced in your country, and in which context?
+- 2. When were regional referendums introduced in your country, and in which context? - 3.
+Have they been organised often or with a certain regularity? - C. Local referendums - 1.
+Do local referendums exist in your country?

 Article 118.5 of the Constitution provides the possibility that the local government calls to a not binding citizen consult or for a binding referendum.